How to tack organic keyword conversions for “not set”

 While this technology has several limitations, and click report is different than a visit report from Google Analytics, this is still one of the better ways to deal with the problem.

-Google Adwords can now provide organic click data, and therefore can be used to find out keyword conversion.
+Google Ads can now provide organic click data, and therefore can be used to find out keyword conversion.
 The data may seem the same as the data from the Google Webmaster Tool, but it isn’t.
-In fact, by using Adwords to find out keyword conversion and comparing it to the organic traffic data that we get from GWT, you can improve the synergy between SEO and PPC.
+In fact, by using Ads to find out keyword conversion and comparing it to the organic traffic data that we get from GWT, you can improve the synergy between SEO and PPC.

 How to set up Google Analytics for custom reporting